By Staff Writer

-For individuals who have a drive to help clients who are overcoming obstacles related to substance abuse, stress, mental illness, or more, becoming a Licensed Clinical Professional Counselor is one of the most ideal career paths.
-Licensed counselors are given the responsibility of interviewing clients for their medical history, observing abnormal physical or mental behaviors, administering evaluations to determine behavior traits, and developing effective treatment plans to control clients' problems.
-If you are interested in providing supportive services for mental health issues, the following is a step-by-step guide to getting on the right track to a rewarding career as a Licensed Clinical Professional Counselor.
+Becoming a licensed clinical professional counselor is an ideal career path for individuals with a drive to help clients overcome obstacles related to substance abuse, mental illness, and other struggles.
+Licensed counselors are given the responsibility of interviewing clients for their medical history, observing abnormal behaviors, administering evaluations to determine behavior traits, and developing effective treatment plans to control clients' problems.
+Those interested in providing supportive services for mental health issues can use the following step-by-step guide to get on the right track to a rewarding career as a licensed clinical professional counselor.

 1. Achieve a Bachelor's Degree in a Relevant Field

-For incoming undergraduate students aiming for a professional career helping others manage their problems through counseling, the first step is to achieve a bachelor's degree in a relevant field that will provide the foundational knowledge needed for graduate work.
-In most cases, aspiring counselors choose to earn a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) in Psychology, but some may also consider pursuing a Bachelor of Social Work (BSW).
-Most of all, it is important that you select a program that will increase understanding on human development, psychological disorders, and social issues related to mental health.
+For undergraduate students aiming for a professional counseling career, the first step is to obtain a bachelor's degree in a relevant field that will provide the foundational knowledge needed for graduate work.
+In most cases, aspiring counselors choose to earn a bachelor of arts or bachelor of science in psychology, but some may also consider pursuing a bachelor of social work (BSW).
+Whichever variant you choose, it's crucial that the curriculum of your program teaches you to understand human development, psychological disorders, and social issues related to mental health.

 2. Earn a Master's Degree in Counseling

-After earning a bachelor's degree, it is essential that students interested in becoming a Licensed Clinical Professional Counselor earn an advanced master's degree from a program that has been accredited by the Council for Accreditation of Counseling and Related Educational Programs.
-While many graduate students choose to pursue a Master of Arts (M.A.) or Master of Science (M.S.) in Counseling, others who are considering working in academic settings also have the option of achieving a Master of Education (M.Ed.) in Counseling.
+After you earn your bachelor's degree, it's essential that you pursue a master's degree from a program accredited by the Council for Accreditation of Counseling and Related Educational Programs.
+These programs deepen your understanding of best practices in the field while requiring you to pursue contact/clinical hours in a counseling office.
+While many graduate students choose to pursue a master of arts or master of science in counseling, those who want to work in academic settings may also obtain a master of education (M.Ed.) in counseling.
 Regardless of degree type, a master's degree typically requires between 50 and 60 credits of graduate studies.